-Many stories are told about the endless dedication which he had to help all the yeshiva bochurim and refugees, no matter which yeshiva or town they came from.
-Hashem made it that R. Ashkenazi was in Shanghai for many years, which enabled him to be of great aid to all.
-The Lubavitcher bochurim had less than everyone else, and my father (who ran the Yeshiva) was in the Rav's house to report to him almost every day about the conditions of the yeshiva, physically and spiritually.
-Any telegrams were signed "Ashenazi-Tmimim).
+Many stories are told about his endless dedication to helping all the yeshiva bochurim and refugees, no matter which yeshiva or town they came from.
+Hashem caused that R. Ashkenazi was in Shanghai for many years, which enabled him to be of great aid to all.
+The Lubavitcher bochurim had less than everyone else, and my father (Rabbi Raichik O"H, who ran the Yeshiva) was in the Rav's house to report to him almost every day about the conditions of the yeshiva, physically and spiritually.
+Any telegrams were signed "Ashkenazi-Tmimim".
 A story is told by Rabbi Chaim Bukiet, o.b.m.: One day a member of the local Jewish community came to Rabbi Ashkenazi and said that a very distinguished rabbi had appeared in his dream the past night and had asked why doesn't he take care of his children.
-Rabbi Ashkenazi showed the man a picture of the Previous Rebbe and the man recognized the Rebbe as the rabbi in his dream.
-So Rabbi Ashkenazi explained that the dream meant that the man should take care of his children - the Lubavitcher bochurim of the Yeshiva.
+Rabbi Ashkenazi showed the man a picture of the Frierdiker Rebbe and the man recognized the Rebbe as the rabbi in his dream.
+So Rabbi Ashkenazi explained that the dream meant that the man should take care of his children - the Lubavitcher bochurim of the Yeshivah.

-Menachem Av 28/August 6/Friday
+Menachem Av 28/August 15/Tuesday

-Moshe Rabeinu came down after his second ascent to Har Sinai, 2448 [1313 BCE].
+Moshe Rabbeinu came down after his second ascent to Har Sinai, 2448 [1313 BCE].
 (Bava Basra 121A, Rashbam)

-Menachem Av 29/August 7/Shabbos Shabbos Mevorchim Elul Erev Rosh Chodesh Elul
+Menachem Av 29/August 16/Wednesday Erev Rosh Chodesh Elul

-The Alter Rebbe leaves Liadi on Erev Shabbos Mevarchim Elul, because of the advancing French Army under the lead of Napoleon, and the Alter Rebbe did not want to be under Napoleon's rule, 5572 [1812].
+The Alter Rebbe leaves Liadi on Erev Shabbos Mevarchim Elul, because of the advancing French Army under the leadership of Napoleon, and the Alter Rebbe did not want to be under Napoleon's rule, 5572 [1812].

-Moshe Rabbeinu carved out the second Luchos for his third ascent to Har Sinai on the following morning.
+Moshe Rabbeinu carved out the second Luchos for his third ascent on Har Sinai on the following morning.
 (Shemos 34:4)

-Menachem Av 30/August 8/Sunday First Day Rosh Chodesh Elul
+Menachem Av 30/August 17/Thursday First Day Rosh Chodesh Elul